Open Letter to the NBA (11.16.2015)

 What is encouraging, is the people this letter is addressed to are the only people needed to make the necessary changes regarding the attitude toward mental health, and to improve our policy and support, in black and white ink.

 A quick glance back, it was three years ago that I questioned the mental health policy of our league.
 I, who lives with Generalized Anxiety Disorder (GAD), thought it imperative that our policies and procedures reflect everything that is known in regards to mental health.
 They obviously do not.
 I felt the absence of improvements would only lend to a very misinformed perspective.
 Hence an illogical attitude and procedures involving mental health in our league.
 It was my fear that such a perspective could very well create real health risks for myself and other players, by way of mismanagement.
 I implored that owners, general managers and coaches should not have substantial influence regarding medical situations.
 This was an idea reinforced by our league’s own medical confidants.
 Our league’s existing protocols on physical injury and illness were built to add some protection for players from mismanagement in medical situations.
 In a business where human beings are the commodity, the conflict of interest involving health, for clubs and their managerial personnel is all too apparent.
 Our Collective Bargaining Agreement (CBA) requires clubs to consult with people whose sole purpose and expertise is the wellness and health of the player.
-However, even in the case of the injuries and illnesses that our existing (CBA) does address, (which doesn't include mental health) still allows teams to decline the recommendation of its own medical staff.
-In which case the player, deciding to take a team doctor recommendation, could result in arbitration.
+However, even in the case of the injuries and illnesses that our existing (CBA) does address, (which doesn't include mental health) teams are still allowed to decline the recommendation of its own medical staff.
+In which case the player deciding to take a team doctor recommendation, could result in arbitration.
 This is clearly a problem as well, but an entirely different discussion.
 Unfortunately, in the absence of a clear mental health protocol or program entirely, the risk for mismanagement is significantly increased.
 In Houston, that risk turned into result for me.

 There was very clear mismanagement during my time in Houston.
 From manipulation and interference with doctors to the lack of clear rules and interpretation of policy being used to instigate the conflict.
 During the time of our negotiations until this very day, I have been told by multiple people in our industry, including people from within the Rockets organization, that I was undoubtedly right about the mental health policy.
 Which is hard to argue, one read through our (CBA) at the Rookie Transition Program (RTP) showed me that.
 Shockingly, the consensus throughout the NBA that was communicated to me was no one would listen unless I played well.
 Unless I made myself of value to the league and the owners.
 I was told that saying something true is no longer enough to bring change or solution.
 In this society, where perception is everything and the dollar becomes so influential to our moral compass, I needed more than to just be right.
 I needed a feel good story, the publics’ vote or an athletic prowess and performance value leverage to discuss the real issues.